Before Marketing the Property

 About the Agent

 Sadly the media carries stories from time to time of agents who have disappeared with funds belonging to landlords and tenants.
 This is especially worrying for landlords as they can become responsible for returning the deposit to the tenant, even though it may never been in their hands.
-However, agents like Harker & Bullman who are regulated by ARLA Propertymark will automatically have Client Money Protection and the ARLA insurance scheme will cover any missing funds.
+However, because Harker & Bullman is regulated by ARLA Propertymark, its clients automatically have Client Money Protection and can take peace of mind that they they will never be left in this situation.

 No. If you have signed up for our Full Management service we will arrange for any repairs to be carried out by a suitably qualified contractor and we will settle his invoice from rent collected.
 The amount you pay is the amount charged by the contractor and nothing is payable to Harker & Bullman.